linode/docs/docs/applications/containers/how-to-deploy-apps-with-rancher-2-2/index.md

     ![Rancher cluster selection menu - Default project highlighted](cluster-selection-menu-default-project-highlighted.png "Rancher cluster selection menu - Default project highlighted")

 1. The **Workloads** view for the project will appear, but it will be empty, as no apps have been deployed yet.
-Note also that the items in the navigation bar will change when viewing a project:
+Also, note that the items in the navigation bar will change when viewing a project:

     ![Rancher navigation bar - project mode](default-project-navigation-bar.png "Rancher navigation bar - project mode")